7 Public Health Careers (+ How to Get Started)

 2. Biostatistician

-• Typical requirements: Bachelor’s degree at minimum, while master’s and doctorate degrees are often required
+Requirements: Bachelor’s degree at minimum, often a master’s and doctorate

-A biostatistician is driven to answer pressing questions in public health and medicine using statistical analysis.
-They might research what causes cancer, whether a new prescription drug works, how harmful certain chemicals are for the body, or how long a pandemic will last.
+A biostatistician answers pressing questions in public health and medicine using statistical analysis.
+You might research what causes cancer, whether a new prescription drug works, how harmful certain chemicals are for the body, or how long a pandemic will last.
 Using data like disease rates or genetic information, they design clinical trials to evaluate drug or patient outcomes.
 If you enjoy applying statistics and math to global health, this can be a lucrative path for you.

 3. Health care consultant

-• Typical requirements: Bachelor’s degree is required for entry-level positions, while an MBA or a specialized master’s (such as MPH) will help accelerate your career.
+Requirements: Bachelor’s degree for entry-level positions, while an MBA or a specialized master’s (such as MPH) will help accelerate your career

 4. Epidemiologist

-• Typical requirements: At least a master’s degree in public health or related field, in addition to a bachelor’s degree.
-Some jobs might require a doctorate’s degree in epidemiology or medicine.
+Requirements: At least a master’s degree in public health or related field, in addition to a bachelor’s degree.
+Some jobs might require a doctorate’s degree in epidemiology or medicine

 Epidemiologists investigate patterns and causes of diseases, injuries, and disorders in society.
-They work to reduce their occurrence and risk with research, education, and health policy, so they might work in governments, in the private sector with health insurance or pharmaceutical companies, or in non-profit organizations.
-Epidemiologists typically specialize in areas such as maternal health, infectious diseases, environmental health, genetics, emergency response, or mental health.
+You will work to reduce their occurrence and risk with research, education, and health policy, so you might work in governments, in the private sector with health insurance or pharmaceutical companies, or in non-profit organizations.
+As an epidemiologist, you will typically specialize in areas such as maternal health, infectious diseases, environmental health, genetics, emergency response, or mental health.
 You might consider epidemiology if you feel strongly about one of these subjects.

 Learn more: Social Epidemiology Explained: Meaning, Impact, and Jobs

-• Typical requirements: Bachelor’s degree in occupational health and safety, biology, or a related field.
-Some roles may require a master’s in industrial hygiene or health physics.
+Requirements: Bachelor’s degree in occupational health and safety, biology, or a related field; some roles may require a master’s in industrial hygiene or health physics

 As an occupational health and safety specialist, you’ll collect data and analyze different types of workplace environments to make sure they’re following health and safety regulations correctly.
-You’re expected to inspect workplace environments and equipment, write up reports, and educate workers with training programs.
-This can be a great opportunity for someone who is organized and enjoys routines, rule enforcement, and interacting with others.
+You’re expected to inspect workplace environments and equipment, write reports, and educate workers with training programs.
+This can be a great opportunity for someone who has organizing skills, enjoys routines, enforcing rules, and interacting with others.

-Social and community service managers typically oversee teams that provide public services, so those who specialize in public or global health would be involved in health advocacy.
-You’ll be involved in managing projects and designing programs that address health for a particular group, such as children, or those experiencing homelessness or drug abuse.
+Social and community service managers typically oversee teams that provide public services, so those who specialize in public or global health work in health advocacy.
+You’ll manage projects and design programs that address health for a particular group, such as children or those experiencing homelessness or drug abuse.
 Skills needed for these roles include communication, analysis, problem-solving, and time management.

 Health education specialists teach people about wellness and how to be healthy.
-They devise strategies to improve well-being by assessing the needs of individuals and communities, educating them about health, and advocating for public health reform.
-Health education specialists might work in health care facilities, non-profits, and public health departments to advance society’s knowledge of good health practices.
+You will devise strategies to improve well-being by assessing the needs of individuals and communities, educating them about health, and advocating for public health reform.
+As a health education specialist, you might work in health care facilities, non-profits, and public health departments to advance society’s knowledge of good health practices.

 Where public health professionals work

-There are several work environments that employ public health workers.
+Several work environments employ public health workers.
 Some common workplaces include:

 • Global health organizations